cybertraining-dsc/su21-reu-362/project/index.md

 ## 1. Introduction

 Breast cancer is the most common cancer and also the primary cause of mortality due to cancer in female around the World[^1].
 Breast cancer is the abnormal growth of cells in the breast region.
 Some are invasive while some are non-invasive.
 Early diagnosis and detection of possible cancerous cells in the breast can increase survival chances and provide a chance for better treatment and management.
 The breast cancer is diagnosed and detected through a ocmbination of different approaches such as imaging, physical examination by a radiologist and biopsy.(REFERNECE).
 Imaging employs the use of Artificial Intelligence(AI) and it consists of mammography and ultrasound.
 The results of the imaging as deciphered by a radiologist determines the next step.
 If detected present, a physical examination si conducted to decipher the kind of appearance - normal,benign or nonspecific.
 Then, biopsy is used to confirm the breast cancer symptoms.
 However, reseaarch has shown that radiologists can miss up to 30% of brease cancer[^2].
 Hence, the introduuction of Computer aided Diagnosis (CAD) systems that can help radiologists to detect abnormailities in an efficient manner.
 CAD is a technology that includes concept of artificial intelligence(AI), medical image processing to find abnormal signs in the human body[^3].
-Machine Learning in AI allows for the implementation of several algorithms that can be leveraged upon to .
-One of such is feature extraction.
+Machine Learning in AI allows for the implementation of several algorithms that can be leveraged upon to address health issues like breast cancer.

-Feature Extratcion strategies are methods that are used in machine learning to reduce the number of resources required to describe a large amount of data.
-In the diagnosis and detection of breast cancer, feature extraction strategies can include texture, morphological entropy based, scale invariant feature transform (SIFT), and wlliptic Fourier desriptors (EFDs)[^2].
-Explain how it used in Machine learning.

-Since the generation technology, cloud computing, privacy in healthcare has become a pertinent issue.
-Researchers need medical data to advance their work. in building an effective AI system, a large amount of data.
-Since these data belong to certain patients, sharing of patients' data calls for privacy concerns.
-Recent developments that have been done include designing a system that restricts access to a patient information only when the patient mobile approves the access.(Reference).
+Breast cancer consists of multiple subtypes,identified based on their differences in gene expression.
+They have with distinct morphologies and clinical outcomes.
+They are luminal A, luminal B, HER2 over-expression, basal and normal-like tumors[^4].
+Hence, the accurate grouping of breast cancer into its relevant subtypes can improve accurate treatment-decision making.
+Machine Learning Algorithms is a platform that can be used to achieve this.

-This project provides an autoated breast cancer detection using machine learning algorithms.
+This project provides an automated detection of breast cancer subtypes using Linear Regression, Lassa Regression and Data Visualization.
+These machine learning algorithms are .
+The project also aims to identify the accuracy of the models in the classification and detection of breast cancer subtypes

 ## 2. Datasets